kobayutapon/meta-nxp-connectivity/docs/guides/nxp_chip_tool_web2_guide.md

 ## List commissioned devices in chip-tool-web2

 Once the pairing process is complete, the Matter device is successfully commissioned to the network.
-Click `Devices` button in the sidebar to see all the commissioned devices.
-The device card will show the node alias("Lighting", shown below), the device ID ("8888", shown below) and the endpoint information ("Matter Dimmable Light" cluster of endpoint ID 1).
+To view all commissioned devices, click the `Devices` button in the sidebar.
+Each device card displays the following information:

+- Node Alias (e.g., "Lighting1" and "Lighting2")
+- Device ID (e.g., "8888" and "9999")
+- Endpoint Details, such as the "Color Temperature Light" cluster on endpoint ID 1

+If a device goes offline, it will be labeled as "Offline device", as shown below.

 <img src="../images/chip-tool-web2/chip-tool-web2_device.png" alt="Alt text" width="500"/>